zed-industries/docs/general/vim.md

 ### Zed-specific features
 Zed is built on a modern foundation that (among other things) uses tree-sitter to understand the content of the file you're editing, and supports multiple cursors out of the box.

-Vim mode has several "core Zed" key bindingss, that will help you make the most of Zed's specific feature set.
+Vim mode has several "core Zed" key bindings, that will help you make the most of Zed's specific feature set.
 ```
 g d   Go to definition
 g D   Go to type definition